chris01b/GPT-4o-oIP/README.md

 ## Seeding procedure

-The `mlan/asterisk` image contains sample configuration files placed in a seeding directory.
+The Asterisk image contains sample configuration files placed in a seeding directory.
 The actual configuration directory is empty.
 When the container starts, the configuration directory, `etc/asterisk` , is scanned.
 If it is found to be empty, sample configuration files from the seeding directory are copied to the configuration directory.

 The seeding procedure will leave any existing configuration untouched.
 If configuration files are found, nothing is copied or modified during start up.
 Only when `etc/asterisk` is found to be empty, will seeding files be copied.
 This behavior should keep your conflagration safe also when upgrading to a new version of the `mlan/asterisk` image.
 Should a new version of the `mlan/asterisk` image come with interesting updates to any sample configuration files, it needs to manually be copied or merged with the present configuration files.